 Financial Aid Basics

-The Stritch School of Medicine’s 2017–2018 tuition is $56,080.
-Living expenses, books, supplies, and transportation average around $22,000 per year.
-The Financial Aid Office aim is to create a package of funding sources for students to help them meet their financial obligations at a realistic cost.
+The Stritch School of Medicine’s 2022–2023 tuition is $62,530.
+Living expenses, health insurance, books, supplies, mandatory fees, and transportation average around $22,000 per year.
+The Financial Aid Office's aim is to create a package of funding sources for students to help them meet their financial obligations at a realistic cost.
 Students may seek additional loans, scholarships, and grants by visiting their local library or browsing the Web.

 FINANCIAL AID PROCESS

-Students who are admitted to the Stritch School of Medicine can submit a financial aid application beginning October 1st, prior to matriculation.
-Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov no later than March 1.
+Students who are admitted to the Stritch School of Medicine may submit a financial aid application beginning October 1st, prior to matriculation.
+Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov no later than March 4th.
 The school code for Loyola University Chicago- Stritch School of Medicine is 001710.

-The Financial Aid Office carefully examines each student’s file and awards funding based on the financial situation of the student, his or her spouse, and parents (first year students only).
+The Financial Aid Office carefully examines each student’s file and awards funding based on the financial situation of the student, his or her spouse, and parents (first-year students only).
+Institutional scholarships and loans awarded from the Financial Aid Office are not guaranteed from year to year.
+Your need is evaluated every year with the completion of the Continuing Scholarship Application.
 Medical students must reapply for financial aid on a yearly basis.

 If you would like more information about Deferred Action for Childhood Arrivals (DACA) program, click here.